muhammedcanarica/PipeMuzzle/README.md

 - A click → rotate → solution-check flow built with `OnMouseDown` and C# events
 - `BoxCollider2D`-based tile interaction with locked Source/Target handling
 - A completion lock that prevents additional tile input after the puzzle is solved
+- A compact game UI for restart, level progress, move count, and completion states

 ### Architecture